Glama107/python_reverse_shell/README.md

 Then you have to install the dependency:

     $ pip3 install tqdm
-And now you can run the server with `python3 server.py`, for the client you have to install some depency :

     $ pip3 install pyscreenshot
     $ pip3 install pillow
-Then you can run the python client with `python3 client.py`
+And now you can run the server with `python3 server.py`, for the client, it's python3 client.py :

 ## Compilation of the client